omarsar/omarsar/README.md

 🔹 I regularly share resources, takes, research, and other fun machine learning and computer science related stuff on [Twitter](https://twitter.com/omarsar0).

-🔹 I am currently at Facebook AI working on [Papers with Code](https://paperswithcode.com/).
+🔹 I am currently at Meta AI working on [Papers with Code](https://paperswithcode.com/).

 🔹 I am also an avid writer on https://elvissaravia.substack.com/.